-A Class B Preference Share participating dividend of \$1.92 was paid on March 15, 2011.
+A Class B Preference Share participating dividend of \$1.92 was paid on March 15, 2012.
 The Company has historically paid Class B Preference Share participating dividends together with regular dividends in July of each year.
 Following the change in year end to December 31, commencing in 2009, the Company began paying participating dividends in March of each year, commencing with a pro-rata dividend payment in 2010 representing the participating entitlement associated with the Class A Ordinary Share dividends paid in September and December of 2009.

-The following table sets forth a summary of dividends paid per Class A Ordinary Share and Class B Preference Share for the most recent financial years ended December 31, 2009, the year ended December 31, 2010 and the year ended December 31, 2011:
+The following table sets forth a summary of dividends paid per Class A Ordinary Share and Class B Preference Share for the most recent financial years ended December 31, 2010, December 31, 2011 and December 31, 2012: